 Any violations of the conduct standards may result in a complaint being filed against the student.
-The Vice President of Academic Affairs, Associate or Assistant Deans, or Directors of Education at clinical sites may, at their discretion, immediately suspend a student pending a hearing on the charges.
+The Provost, Associate or Assistant Deans, or Directors of Education at clinical sites may, at their discretion, immediately suspend a student pending a hearing on the charges.
 Violations are subject to disciplinary action, up to and including, suspension or dismissal from the University.
 Students found in violation of the codes of student conduct and/or University policies and procedures may have one or more sanctions as described below.
-The list does not exclude other actions that may be directed by the Dean.
+The list does not exclude other actions that may be directed by the Provost.